 Place hard-boil eggs in boiling water for 10 minutes, then let them cool before putting them in different liquids to see how they decay.

 Play these games as they are, or adapt them to suit your own family.
-When it's time for your kids to take responsibility for their dental health, they'll have fond memories of fun times with mom and dad learning about looking after their teeth.
+When it is time for your kids to take responsibility for their dental health, they will have fond memories of fun times with mom and dad learning about looking after their teeth.